 There are a lot of swirl finder lights on the market, but which are the top 5 best?
 I have cleared my afternoon and embarked on a mission to provide you with the list of the top 5 best swirl finder lights.

 5. Flex Swirl Finder Light

 When doing paint correction, sometimes your shop light just might not cut it or you may not be able to catch the light at the right angle to see any of those swirls or scratches.
-Now if you are very particular on making sure that you correct any of those minor imperfections in the paint, you are going to need the Flex swirl finder light.
+Now if you are very particular about making sure that you correct any of those minor imperfections in the paint, you are going to need the Flex swirl finder light.

 With this light only being about 51 inches in length, you can easily slip it right into your pocket making it easy to maneuver and walk around your vehicle when doing your buffing or paint correction.

 When using this light, you want to make sure you stay about 8 to 12 inches away from the service surface and hold it at a slight angle so that you can see the beam of light shooting across the pane which really helps you pick up on any of those imperfections.
 It’s a great tool for really making your detailing even easier.

 4. Buff Brite Flamethrower Polishing Light

 The Buff Brite flamethrower polishing light is a light that you put on your polisher.
 This is great because it gives you an idea of a before and after state on the go.
 You are able to see the swirls and then verify that they have been removed without having the need to turn off the polisher and grab the swirl finder light.